 - The freedom to personalize your education.
-Because the UI College of Liberal Arts & Sciences offers so many different areas of study, you can easily explore new subjects and discover your talents and interests.
-We have 64 majors, 65 minors, and 23 certificate programs for you to choose from—and it's easy to combine them in a way that is unique to you.
+Because the UI College of Liberal Arts and Sciences offers so many different areas of study, you can easily explore new subjects and discover your talents and interests.
+We have 69 majors, 70 minors, and 21 certificate programs for you to choose from—and it's easy to combine them in a way that is unique to you.
 You can study in another country, join the Honors Program, conduct important research with professors, get real-world experience in professional internships, and learn through serving communities.
 Our advisors and professors are ready to help you create the college experience that will allow you to reach your personal goals.

-The liberal arts and sciences are more important than ever in today's job marketplace.
+A liberal arts and sciences degree is more important than ever in today's job marketplace.
 Employers can train you on the specifics of a job—but they can't teach you the ability to communicate ideas, obtain and analyze information and data, work in teams, and solve problems.

-These are the essential career skills and qualities that a liberal arts and sciences education will bring you—and what today's employers are looking for.
-National surveys and reports tell us this, and so do the many employers from across the Midwest who come to our Job and Internship Fairs on campus.
+Those are the essential career skills and qualities that a liberal arts and sciences education will bring you—and what today's employers are looking for.
+National surveys and reports tell us this, and so do the many employers from across the Midwest and the US who come to our Job and Internship Fairs on campus.
 In fact, about 90% of employers who come to our fairs are eager to talk with students with liberal arts and sciences majors.
 Liberal arts and sciences degrees are also a great stepping stone to graduate school.